walles/cleverdrawer/README.md

 the things you are most likely to launch first.

 # TODO Before Getting Beta Testers
-* Give settings a lower score than apps
 * Add [Crashlytics crash reporting](https://fabric.io/kits/android/crashlytics/install)
 * Point Timber logs to Crashlytics
 * Don't crash if user rotates the device